Thomas G. J. Chandler

 Office: 607 Van Vleck Hall

-Email: tgchandler[at]wisc[dot]edu
+Email: tgchandler@wisc.edu

 About Me

-Before joining UW–Madison, I did my undergraduate degree (MMath) and DPhil in the Oxford Centre of Industrial and Applied Mathematics in the Mathematical Institute at the University of Oxford.
-For my PhD, I researched the mechanics of thin elastic materials and their interaction with soft matter, under the supervision of Prof. Dominic Vella.
-In particular, I consider three projects: the indentation of suspended elastic sheets, the deformation of thin elastic foundations, and the morpho-mechanics of pressurized cellular structures.
-Further information on my work can be found here.
+My current postdoctoral research at UW–Madison concerns the interaction of anisotropic fluids with soft matter, in collaboration with Prof. Saverio Spagnolie.
+Before joining UW–Madison, I completed my undergraduate degree (MMath) and DPhil in the Oxford Centre of Industrial and Applied Mathematics at the Mathematical Institute, University of Oxford.
+My doctoral research, supervised by Prof. Dominic Vella, explored the mechanics of thin elastic materials and their interaction with soft matter.
+Further information on my work and publications can be found here.